hark130/IQT-CPP-Programming/ch03_Object_Oriented_Programming/performance_labs/lab3B/README.md

 ## ![](/assets/rgvx0Me.jpg)Instructions:

 For this lab, you are going to program a mech fighter!
 Below is all the details you will need to get you started.
+This lab will be worked upon until we finsh C++.

 #### You have been provided with a few files: